 Committee members meet once a week for one hour with the Vice President for Student Services.

 Vacancies on the Student Services Committee!

-The Finance Committee is chaired by the Vice President for Student Services and is comprised of appointed members from the student body.
+The Student Services Committee is chaired by the Vice President for Student Services and is comprised of appointed members from the student body.
 Committee members are not limited to specific majors, so anyone with a desire to serve in this committee is encouraged to apply now!

 What will I be expected to do?

 Not all committee members have the same task but members will sometimes be asked to work together or in a small working group depending on the project and overall committee size.
 All tasks that need to get done are equally as important, beneficial, and necessary.
 Duties include but are not limited to; planning and organizing events, attending/working at/helping set up for events, meeting or getting in contact with student services related faculty, or any other task delegated by the Vice President for Student Services.

 What’s the benefit on being part of the Student Services Committee?